 The Master of Disguise

-The Master of Disguise is a 2002 American adventure comedy film directed by Perry Andelin Blake in his directorial debut, written by Dana Carvey and Harris Goldberg, and starring Carvey, Brent Spiner, Jennifer Esposito, Harold Gould and James Brolin.
-The film was produced by Carvey's fellow Saturday Night Live alumnus, Adam Sandler, through his Happy Madison production company.
+The Master of Disguise is a 2002 American adventure comedy film directed by Perry Andelin Blake in his sole directorial effort, written by Dana Carvey and Harris Goldberg, and starring Carvey, Brent Spiner, Jennifer Esposito, Harold Gould and James Brolin.
+The film was produced by Carvey's fellow Saturday Night Live alumnus, Adam Sandler, through Happy Madison Productions.
 It tells the story of a man who is trained to become a "Master of Disguise" by his grandfather when a master criminal kidnaps his parents.

 Plot